PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
         ```
        Should return 'TestModule' from both 'PSGallery'.
-Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in both repositories and multiple tags (existing and non-existant) are specified: